lightly-ai/lightly/docs/source/getting_started/dataset_creation/dataset_creation_gcloud_bucket.rst

 3. As the resource path, enter the full URI to your resource eg. `gs://lightly-datalake/projects/wild-animals`
 4. Enter the Google Project ID you wrote down in the first step.
-5. Click on `Select Credentials File` to add the key file you downloaded in the previous step.
+5. Click on **"Select Credentials File"** to add the key file you downloaded in the previous step.
 6. The thumbnail suffix depends on the option you chose in the first step

 - You want Lightly to create the thumbnail for you.